 Most of the children wore braces while filming the show, specifically Susan Olsen (Cindy Brady), Eve Plumb (Jan Brady), Maureen McCormick (Marcia Brady), and Mike Lookinland (Bobby Brady).
 Barry Williams (Greg Brady) actually did his own surfing for a few episodes that were filmed in Hawaii.
 Cindy Brady, played by Susan Olsen, had a lisp in real life.
 She saw a speech therapist until she was 19 and eventually had corrective surgery for her lazy “s”.

 Robert Reed attended Northwestern University in Chicago.
-During one of his semesters there, he traveled to London where he studied at the Royal Academy of the Dramatic Art.
+During one of his semesters there, he traveled to London where he studied at the Royal Academy of the Dramatic Arts.
 He was also quite the rabble-rouser when it came to his relationship with Schwartz.
 They often argued about scripts and story-lines; so much, in fact, that Reed was written out of the very last episode of the series.

 The Brady Bunch debuted almost 50 years ago and still remains one of the most loved and enduring family sitcoms to this day.
 The success of the show can be attributed to the approachable characters, invaluable lessons and funny antics of a blended family who loved each other no matter what.

-Tags: Barry Williams | Behind The Scenes | Eve Plumb | Greg Brady | Maureen McCormick | Rare Facts And Stories About... | Susan Olsen | The 1960s | The 1970s | The Brady Bunch | TV In The 1960s | TV In The 1970s
+Tags: Barry Williams | Behind The Scenes | Eve Plumb | Greg Brady | Maureen McCormick | Rare Facts And Stories About History | Robert Reed | Susan Olsen | The 1960s | The 1970s | The Brady Bunch | TV In The 1960s | TV In The 1970s

 Like it?
 Share with your friends!